Skagit River Introductory Whitewater | Class 2-3

 People new to whitewater will be given instruction on safety, prevention, and rescue procedures, followed by a nice 9 mile trip through one of North America’s most gorgeous rivers.
 The Skagit is a mild river in comparison, but it's also very powerful; it's a great way to introduce someone to the sport, or to get started for the summer with some great whitewater that can be enjoyed by the entire family.
 If you or someone you love wants to get into rafting, this is the place to start and we are the company to take you.

-The Upper Skagit River is a great introductory whitewater trip.
+The Upper Skagit River rafting experience is a great introductory whitewater trip.
 Suitable for families and children at most flows, it's truly a mix between great natural scenery and whitewater.
 We have designed this trip as an instructional introduction, so the emphasis here is on teaching and learning rather than adrenaline filled whitewater; if you have never been in a whitewater situation, it makes sense to take this trip first.
-This trip is considerably more tame than our power packed Sauk River Whitewater trip, but does have a section of nice rapids with big, fun waves.
+This trip is considerably tamer than our power packed Sauk River Whitewater trip, but does have a section of nice rapids with big, fun waves.
 We encourage anyone who wants to get an introduction to whitewater or learn more about the sport in a safe manner to explore the Upper Skagit River; there truly isn't a better introductory whitewater trip out there in Washington.

 Please click HERE to be directed to American Whitewater's page on the Upper Skagit River for more information on this particular section of river.